github/codeql/docs/codeql/codeql-workshops/README.md

 expansion.
 Primary focus should be on learning and explaining CodeQL and the content should cover at least these items:
 1. A high-level problem description
-2. the specific parts of the original source code to be analyzed
+2. The specific parts of the original source code to be analyzed
 3. descriptions of the codeql predicates / classes developed
 4. a description of the final query